timlandvoigt/FinancialFragilityWithSAM/readme.md

     -   "`main_create_env`" will create a file "`env_bench_ini0`" that
         contains the experiment definition for the benchmark economy.

-    -   The code archive contain the pre-computed file.
+    -   The code archive contains the pre-computed file.

 -   Execute script "`main_run_exper`".